Advocate for Seniors

 Advocate for Equal Rights

 A top priority for Representative Balser has been women’s equality.
 Her legislation to prohibit discriminatory practices against women in the pricing of annuity policies and disability policies have both become law.
 (The first of these two was signed by Governor Patrick in 2008; the second by Governor Baker in 2019.)
-She cosponsored the successful Massachusetts pay equity legislation and she is currently a cosponsor of legislation that will protect women’s access to reproductive health care, drafted out of concern that the new US Supreme Court may threaten women’s abortion rights.
+Additionally, she cosponsored pay equity legislation and the ROE Act, which protected and expanded women’s access to abortion, both of which are now law.

 Representative Balser was proud to have worked with her colleagues to protect equal marriage rights in Massachusetts.
 During the first constitutional convention on this issue Representative Balser received an “A” from the Boston Phoenix for her speech.
 Here’s what the Boston Phoenix had to say: